GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 #### helics_cli in Merlin

-Since we are using the helics_cli to manage and execute all the federates, we need to create these runner files for helics_cli.
+Since we are using the `helics_cli` to manage and execute all the federates, we need to create these runner files for `helics_cli`.
-There is a provided python script called `make_samples_merlin.py` that will generate the runner file and a csv file that will be used in the study step.
-Helics_cli will start each of these federates.
-In the Merlin spec, Merlin will be instructed to execute the helics_cli with all the generated helics_cli runner files.
+There is a provided python script called `make_samples_merlin.py` that will generate the runner file and a csv file that will be used in the study step. `Helics_cli` will start each of these federates.
+In the Merlin spec, Merlin will be instructed to execute the `helics_cli` with all the generated `helics_cli` runner files.

 #### Merlin Specification